 KPMG's Federal Budget analysis on the major implications for Australia and business.

-The ATO’s Private Wealth Group recently provided KPMG with an update regarding its Next 5,000 program.
+The ATO’s Private Wealth Group has provided KPMG with an update regarding its Next 5,000 program.

 The federal budget confirmed strong support for Australia’s research and development tax incentive to foster innovation spending.